Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 ### Adding a Status Dependency

-To add a status dependecy, select *Add Status Dependency* on the process dependencies node menu.
+To add a status dependency, select *Add Status Dependency* on the process dependencies node menu.

-{% include note.html content="Remember to configure the new status dependency, and to establish a reference to the appropriate status report." %}
+{% include tip.html content="Remember that a status dependency must be configured, and must establish a reference to the appropriate status report." %}

 ### Configuring a Status Dependency